MartijnDwars/metaborg.github.io/spoofax/tour/index.md

 ### Refactoring Specifications

-The `EntityLang-Builders.esv` file in the `editor` directory defines the entries in the Refactor menu:
+The `EntityLang-Builders.esv` file in the `editor` directory defines the entries in the _Refactor_ menu:

 ![refactoring-builder.png](/spoofax/images/tour/refactoring-builder.png)

-The given `refactoring` specifies the "Rename" menu item, which is enabled in case an ID node is selected.The menu action is bind to the rename shortcut (Shift+Alt+R).
+The given `refactoring` specifies the "Rename" menu item, which is enabled in case an ID node is selected.The menu action is bind to the rename shortcut (<kbd>Shift</kbd>+<kbd>Alt</kbd>+<kbd>R</kbd>).
 After the user applies the rename refactoring, a dialog is prompted with an input field labeled "New name" that has the empty string as initial value.

 ![refactoring-rename-dialog.png](/spoofax/images/tour/refactoring-rename-dialog.png)

-The OK button of the dialog triggers the action defined with the `rename` rule that we discuss in the next paragraph.
+The _OK_ button of the dialog triggers the action defined with the `rename` rule that we discuss in the next paragraph.

 ### Refactoring Transformations